Hagos2022/what-happens-when/README.rst

 What happens when...
 ====================
+Before we go to the details, let me summarize what heppens so everyone reading this article can have a "big picture" in their mind:

+Step 1: URL Parsing
+Step 2: DNS Lookup
+Step 3 – TCP/IP communication
+Step 3 – SSL (secure connection)
+Step 4 – Load Balancing
+Step 5 – Firewall & encription
+Step 6 – Hosting by server
+Step 7 – Page Rendering

 This repository is an attempt to answer the age-old interview question "What happens when you type google.com into your browser's address box and press